nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 while viewing a patient (or vice versa), an error message be displayed.
   * e.g. when a patient is present in the view panel, `edit s/Dentistry` will result in an error message being displayed as patients do not have the specialty attribute.
+* For the `edit` command exclusively, in order to clear the content of optional attributes, the new values can be made empty.
+    * e.g. `edit t/` (empty Tag attribute) will remove the tags of the patient or specialist being displayed in the view panel.
-* The new values of compulsory attributes for a patient or specialist cannot be empty.
+* However, the new values of compulsory attributes for a patient or specialist cannot be empty.
   * e.g. `edit s/` (empty Specialty attribute) will result in an error when trying to edit a specialist.
   * e.g. `edit n/` (empty Name attribute) will result in an error when trying to edit a patient or specialist.
-* The new values of optional attributes can be empty.
-This is useful when you want to clear the content of optional attributes in a patient or specialist.
-  * e.g. `edit t/` (empty Tag attribute) will remove the tags of the patient or specialist being displayed in the view panel.

 Examples:
 * `list -pa` > `view 1` > `edit n/John Wick` modifies the name of the first patient in the list to `John Wick`.